catppuccin/discord-bot/README.md

 `npm run serve` – Run the application in production mode<br>
 `npm run start` – Run the application in development mode via Nodemon<br>

 For development please use your own App-Instance.
 You can create one in [Discord's Developer Portal](https://discord.com/developers/applications).
+You will also need to setup a [Postgresql](https://www.postgresql.org) server.
+The URL should be stored in a `DATABASE_URL` environment variable.

 ## 💝 Thanks to